 Proud builder of the Palm

-Project developer Nakheel wanted to develop a world-class tourist venue in Dubai.
-Palm Jumeirah was launched as part of a wider plan: an artificial island in the shape of a palm tree, with businesses, hotels, villas, and leisure facilities set along splendid beaches.
-In terms of size (700 hectares of reclaimed land), concept, and engineering, the palm-shaped island was the most ambitious project of all time.
-Palm Jumeirah consists of a 2 kilometres trunk and 17 palm leaves that are now home to luxury villas and private beaches.
-Van Oord completed the work four months ahead of schedule and left its mark on the world with this megaproject.
+Project developer Nakheel wished to develop a world-class tourist venue in Dubai.
+It started with Palm Jumeirah, an artificial island in the shape of a palm tree, with businesses, hotels, villas and leisure facilities set along splendid beaches.
+In terms of size (700 ha of reclaimed land), concept and engineering, the palm-shaped island was the most ambitious project of all time.
+Palm Jumeirah consists of a 2 km trunk and 17 palm leaves that now feature luxury villas and private beaches.
+Van Oord has left its mark on the world with this megaproject.

-In recognition of its earlier achievement, Van Oord was awarded various additional contracts for Palm Jumeirah.
-It was also awarded the contract to construct The World, an archipelago of more than 300 artificial islands in the shape of a map of the world.
-The World was completed in February 2008.
-The construction of two other artificial islands, Island 2 and Bluewaters Island, was done under a contract awarded by Meraas Development LLC.
+In recognition of its earlier achievement, Van Oord was also awarded the contract to construct The World, an archipelago of more than 300 artificial islands in the shape of a map of the world.
+The construction of two other artificial islands, Island 2 and Bluewaters Island, was carried out under a contract awarded by Meraas Development LLC.
 Both islands were linked to the mainland by a bridge and were completed in early 2014.
-This still-growing track record is proof of the trust placed in us by our partners and clients in Dubai.
+The award of this contract is proof of the trust placed in us by our partners and clients in Dubai.